Red Cabbage Slaw

 The flavors are a mix of tangy apple cider vinegar, a little sweetness from sugar, and the fresh taste of cilantro and dill.
 Plus, every bite has that satisfying crunch you’ll love.

-This recipe is great for home cooks of all skill levels, though it does include a bit of chopping, so be sure to grab a sharp knife (or a mandoline slicer) to make prep easier.
+This recipe is great for home cooks of all skill levels, though it does require a bit of chopping, so be sure to grab a sharp knife (or a mandoline) to make prep easier.

-If you’re someone who loves salads or needs an easy side dish to bring to a gathering, try this Bacon Ranch Pasta Salad or this Chicken Apple Salad a try.
+If you love salads or need an easy side to bring to a gathering, try this Bacon Ranch Pasta Salad or this Chicken Apple Salad a try.

 Illustration of a rolling pin with flowers, a whisk, spatula, and spoon on top.
 The text "recipe highlights" is written below in script.